Vietnam.vn - Nền tảng quảng bá Việt Nam

 Illustration photo: Kyodo/VNA

-In an effort to ease the severe labor shortage in the transportation industry, this is an effort to reduce barriers for foreigners who have difficulty with the driver's license exam conducted only in Japanese.
+Aimed at easing the severe labor shortage in the transportation industry, this is an effort to lower barriers for foreigners who have difficulty with the driver's license exam, which is conducted only in Japanese.

-The Tokyo Metropolitan Police Department in late April began offering English-language testing for Class 2 commercial licenses, required for passenger transport, to applicants at three testing centers in the capital.
-While the regular Class 1 driver's license test has been available in English for some time, the Class 2 test had previously been offered only in Japanese, making it difficult for foreigners to pass.
+The Tokyo Metropolitan Police Department in late April began offering English-language exams for Class 2 commercial licenses, required for passenger transport, to applicants at three testing centers in the capital.
+While the regular Class 1 driver's license test has been available in English for some time, the Class 2 test was previously only offered in Japanese, making it difficult for foreigners.
 Aichi Prefectural Police in central Japan also started offering the Class 2 test in English this week.
-Fukuoka Prefectural Police in northern Kyushu began offering the test in Vietnamese, English, Chinese and Nepali in late March.
+Fukuoka Prefectural Police in northern Kyushu began offering the test in Vietnamese, English, Chinese and Nepali at the end of March.

-About 50 percent of those who apply for a Class 2 license pass the exam.
-They are required to familiarize themselves with not only traffic laws but also passenger-carrying standards.
-Of all Class 2 license holders for ordinary and large vehicles, 6,689 were foreign nationals — less than 1 percent — by the end of 2023, according to the National Police Agency.
+About 50% of applicants for Class 2 licenses pass the exam.
+They are required to familiarize themselves with not only traffic laws but also passenger transport standards.
+Of all Class 2 license holders for ordinary and large vehicles, 6,689 were foreign nationals – less than 1% – by the end of 2023, according to the National Police Agency.

 The Japanese government has announced plans to accept up to 24,500 foreign drivers under a skilled worker visa program from 2024 to 2028.